Tirlta Dartbrook - Yanga

 Sue withdrew Yanga from trailing during 2012 after an incident involving stay-out-of-sight exercises but he returned to form in 2013 with placings in twenty-three Open trials including a Highest Scoring Dog and Winner of Winners.
 He finished his Australian Champion title in 2013 and was declared 2014 NSW Open Obedience Dog of the Year.

 Yanga was on fire!
 His UD training was well under way and his first trial planned but disaster struck.
 He broke his right foreleg, both radius and ulna.
 He was not the best patient to be confined to a crate.
 Sue feared for his future but she had underestimated her brave little man.
-In 2016 he gained his UD title and moved towards qualifying for Obedience Champion.
-He fretted after Mungo died but went on to become the first and only male ACD to date (2017) with both Breed and Obedience Champion titles.
+In 2016 he gained his UD and Obedience Champion titles, and his UDX title in 2019.
+He fretted after Mungo died but went on to become the first and only male ACD to date (2020) with both Breed and Obedience Champion titles.